1cabbage/js-stack-from-scratch/tutorial/05-redux-immutable-fetch.md

 export default connect(mapStateToProps)(MessageAsync)
 ```

-You can see that in this container, we are referring to a `messageAsync` property, which we're going to add to our reducer soon.
+在这个 container, we are referring to a `messageAsync` property, which we're going to add to our reducer soon.

 What we need now is to create the `sayHelloAsync` action.